albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 13. STAR (Score Then Automatic Runoff) voting provides superior preference expression compared to plurality or ranked-choice voting, enabling voters to express nuanced opinions about multiple candidates while maintaining simplicity and avoiding vote-splitting problems that plague other systems.

 14. The scale of representation deficiency in the current 435-member House requires timely correction.
 At present ratios exceeding 760,000 constituents per Representative -- six to seven times larger than peer democracies -- meaningful constituent service and legislative responsiveness have become structurally impossible.
 A modernized House sized according to the cube root rule, reaching approximately 700 to 720 members under Census Bureau population projections, restores manageable district populations and strengthens legislative effectiveness.
 An initial expansion to 510 members followed by predictable biennial increases of 35 seats achieves cube root compliance within approximately 14 years -- three presidential terms -- enabling the Nation to realize the democratic benefits of proportional representation and multi-member districts within a single political generation.
+This accelerated timeline ensures that members who enact these reforms will see their results, voters will experience tangible improvements in representation quality, and institutional modernization proceeds on a human timescale rather than deferring reform impacts to the distant future.

 15. State legislatures and city councils successfully operate with proportional representation systems and larger memberships, demonstrating that these reforms are practical, effective, and consistent with American governance traditions.